 These Rock-ons, combined with advanced NAS features, turn Rockstor into a private cloud storage solution accessible from anywhere, giving users complete control of cost, ownership, privacy, and data security.

 If you need a reliable NAS server with no frills, the Rockstor NAS Server is the way to go.

-- Linux, uses the Btrfs file system, which like BSD’s ZFS includes splendid data integrity and security features like snapshots, pools, checksums, encryption, etc.
+- It’s a Linux OS that uses the Btrfs file system, which like BSD’s ZFS, includes splendid data integrity and security features like snapshots, pools, checksums, encryption, etc.

-- More reasonable hardware requirements than TrueNAS CORE, especially when it comes to RAM.
+- More reasonable hardware requirements than TrueNAS CORE, especially regarding RAM.

 You can download the Rockstor ISO file from Sourceforge.
-The ISO image can be used to install Rockstor into a virtual machine like VMWare or Virtualbox directly.
-To install the software on real hardware, you need a boot media like a bootable USB stick.
-Just burn the downloaded ISO image onto USB drive.
+The ISO image can directly install Rockstor into a virtual machine like VMWare or Virtualbox.

 - TrueNAS CORE: Superb enterprise-grade NAS distro.
-Suitable for experienced Linux admins as well as for power users with BSD’s knowledge, lots of storage, and powerful hardware.
+Suitable for experienced Linux admins and power users with BSD knowledge, lots of storage, and powerful hardware.

-- OpenMediaVault: Best NAS software for home users and small businesses, especially with low powered equipment.
-If you don’t need enterprise features like ZFS or you prefer a Debian-based distro, OpenMediaVault is the way to go.
+- OpenMediaVault: Best NAS software for home users and small businesses, especially with low-powered equipment.
+If you don’t need enterprise features like ZFS, OpenMediaVault is the way to go.

 - Rockstor: The best of both worlds – Linux OS + the strength of the Btrfs file system.
-Rockstor is a great NAS software solution for businesses and home users alike.
+Rockstor is an excellent NAS software solution for businesses and home users alike.

 Whether you choose TrueNAS SCALE, TrueNAS CORE, OpenMediaVault, or Rockstor, you’ll have software in active development, well-supported, and plenty of available features.